davxy/bandersnatch-vrfs-spec/specification.md

 - The `ECVRF_nonce_generation` function is specified in section 5.4.2.2 of [RFC-9381].

-- The `int_to_string` function encodes into the 32 bytes little endian representation.
+- The `int_to_string` function encodes into the 32 octets little endian representation.

-- The `string_to_int` function decodes from the 32 bytes little endian representation eventually reducing modulo the prime field order.
+- The `string_to_int` function decodes from the 32 octets little endian representation eventually reducing modulo the prime field order.

 - The `point_to_string` function converts a point in $\G$ to an octet-string using